m-ender/retina/README.md

 #### Mode Selection

-When only the pattern file is supplied, Retina will usually operate in Match mode, but the following upper-case letters in the configuration string can select other modes:
+The default mode for a stage depends on whether there are any further parts in the program after the current *pattern*: if this pattern is the last part of the program, the stage defaults to Match mode.
+Otherwise it defaults to Replace mode.
+The following upper-case letters in the configuration string can override these defaults:

+- `M`: Match mode.
+- `R`: Replace mode
 - `S`: Split mode.
 - `G`: Grep mode.
 - `A`: AntiGrep mode.

 #### General Options

-The following options apply to all modes (but may be a bit useless in some of them):
+The following options apply to all modes:

-- `;`: Silent mode, suppresses all output.
-This is mostly available for legacy reasons.
-All but the last stage are silent by default.
-- `:`: Turns off silent mode.
-Use this if you want to output the results of intermediate stages.
 - `(` and `)`: `(` opens a loop and `)` closes a loop.
 All stages between `(` and `)` (inclusive) will be repeated in a loop until an iteration doesn't change the result.
 Note that `(` and `)` may appear in the same stage, looping only that stage.
 Also, the order of `(` and `)` within a single stage is irrelevant - they are always treated as if all `(` appear before all `)`.
 Furthermore, an unmatched `)` assumes a `(` in the first stage, and an unmatched `(` assumes a `)` in the last stage.
 Loops can be nested.
+These options makes Retina [Turing-complete](http://en.wikipedia.org/wiki/Turing_completeness) (see below for details).
+- `+`: Short-hand for `()`.
+- `;` and `:`: Turn Silent mode off and on, respectively (this determines whether the result of a stage or loop is printed to the standard output stream).
+Every stage *and* every loop has a separate silent flag.
+All but the last outermost loop are silent by default.
+If a loop has been closed with `)` or `+` in the current configuration string *before* the `;` or `:`, the silent mode of that (last closed) loop is affected.
+Otherwise, the stage's own silent mode is affected.
+This means that `(:)` defines a stage which is looped and prints its result on each iteratio, but `()+` is a stage which is looped but only prints the result once the loop terminates.
+This is currently the only case where the order of options in the configuration string is not arbitrary.

 ## Operation Modes